Yoast/wordpress-seo/readme.txt

 Yoast SEO does everything in its power to please both visitors and search engine spiders.
 A dedicated team of developers, testers, architects and SEO experts work daily to improve the plugin with every release.
 Yoast SEO offers:

 * Title and meta description templating for better branding and consistent snippets in the search results.
-* Schema implementations to increase the chance on rich results in search engines.
+* A state-of-the-art Schema implementation helps search engines make sense of your site and increases the chance on those coveted rich results.
 * The most advanced XML Sitemaps functionality at the push of a button.
 * Full control over your site's breadcrumbs.
 * Automatically set canonical URLs to avoid duplicate content.